dsoprea/python-googleautoauth/googleautoauth/resources/README.rst

 6. User: Provides the code to the tool at the command-line.
 7. Developer: Does a final authorization with Google using the token.

-The tool must also periodically refresh its authorization (whenever the expiration timestamp is reached).
+The tool must also periodically renew its authorization (whenever the expiration timestamp is reached).

 This tool eliminates most of the steps: